 Please visit the Employee Handbook for more detailed information on the University’s policy for unique situations, scheduling, recording, and tracking your vacation time.

-NOTE when you are looking at Time Off Information: The monthly process to add Vacation Time accrued is run on the 15th of each month, so the time will not appear only after the process is run on the 15th of the month following the anniversary.
+NOTE when you are looking at Time Off Information: The monthly process to add Vacation Time accrued is run around the 20th of each month, but with a posted date of the 15th,so the time will not appear only after the process is run around the 20th of the month following the anniversary.
 See also Time Off Information and Time Off Tracking-Award and Accrual Process.